 Please be aware that each program has a specific application deadline.
 Most programs admit students for the fall semester only, however a few programs allow spring or summer session admissions.
 Please see the listing of graduate programs and their application deadlines (gradschool.unc.edu/academics/degreeprograms/) for accepted terms of entry.

-Each offered admission is specific for the term stated in the admission letter.
+Each offer of admission is specific for the term stated in the admission letter.
 If you do not register for classes or complete your first semester, you must apply again in a subsequent semester.
 Contact your intended program for questions about deferrals of admission offers.